-4.4 Political economy determinants of tropical deforestation
+4.4.
+Political Economy Determinants of Tropical Deforestation

-Our theoretical discussion to this point has focused on the levels of forest extraction that natural resource theory predicts under private ownership and open-access regimes, and has highlighted how these levels may differ from what a social planner would implement.
-However, political economy considerations may result in a divergence between the social planner's optimum and the forest management policies that governments enact in practice.
+Our theoretical discussion to this point has focused on the levels of forest extraction that natural resource theory predicts under private-ownership and open-access regimes, and it has highlighted how these levels may differ from what a social planner would implement.
+Political economy considerations may also result in a divergence between the social planner's optimum and the forest management policies that governments enact in practice.
 Moreover, a growing body of research has highlighted that the economic and electoral incentives of local politicians, as well as constraints on enforcement capacity in remote areas, may drive a wedge between the de jure design of forest management policies and their de facto implementation.